AKSHAY-1205/Github-Collaborator-Access-Automation/README.md

 ./list-users.sh facebook react
 ```
 ### 🔐 Security Note
-->Do not hardcode your token into the script
+->Do not hardcode your token into the script<br>
-->Always use export to inject credentials temporarily during the session
+->Always use export to inject credentials temporarily during the session<br>
-->Make sure your PAT has the correct scopes:
+->Make sure your PAT has the correct scopes:<br>
-    -repo for private repositories
+    -repo for private repositories<br>
-    -read:org for organization-level data
+    -read:org for organization-level data<br>

 ### 📄 License
 This project is open-source and available under the MIT License

 ### 🙋‍♂️ Author
-Akshay J
+Akshay J<br>
 DevOps Enthusiast | Engineering Student | ML & DL Practitioner